Kurt Ploeger

-Kurt Ploeger (born December 1, 1962) is a former defensive end in the National Football League (NFL) for the Dallas Cowboys, Green Bay Packers, Buffalo Bills and Minnesota Vikings.
+Kurt Ploeger (born December 1, 1962) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Dallas Cowboys, Green Bay Packers, Buffalo Bills and Minnesota Vikings.
 He played college football at Gustavus Adolphus College.

-Early years
+Early life

 Ploeger attended LeSueur High School, where he practiced football, basketball, and track.
-He accepted a scholarship from Gustavus Adolphus College, where he ran hurdles, before deciding to focus on football.
+He attended Gustavus Adolphus College, where he played football and ran hurdles his freshman year, before deciding to focus on football.

 He was named the starter at right defensive tackle as a junior and became a dominant player, finishing with 96 tackles, 7 quarterback sacks, 6 blocked passes, one fumble recovery and a blocked punt.
-He received NAIA Division II All-American, All-MIAC and All-District 13 honors.
+He received NAIA Division II College Football 1st Team All-American, All-MIAC and All-District 13 honors.

 Ploeger improved his production as a senior, leading the team with 113 tackles (45 solos and 11 for loss), 8 quarterback sacks, 4 blocked passes, and one fumble recovery.
-He earned Division III All-American and All-MIAC honors.
+He earned Division II 1st Team All-America honors Pizza Hut 1st Team All-American and All-MIAC honors.

 In 2002, he was inducted into the Gustavus Adolphus College Athletics Hall of Fame.

 Professional career

 Dallas Cowboys

-Ploeger was selected by the Dallas Cowboys in the sixth round (144th overall) of the 1985 NFL Draft.
+Ploeger was selected by the Dallas Cowboys in the sixth round (144th overall) of the 1985 NFL draft.
 He was placed on the injured reserve list with a thigh injury in August 1985.
 On September 1, 1986, he was waived, but was later re-signed on September 9 and played in 3 games, before being released again to make room for Mike Renfro, who was activated from the injured reserve list.